AmirShams-ir/Genetic-Diagnosis/README.md

 ---

-# Academic Background

-This software was originally developed as part of academic research in Medical Genetics and was designed for use in:

-- Genetic Clinics
-- Genetic Counseling Centers
-- Medical Genetics Laboratories
-- Universities
+## Project Status

+Legacy VB.NET Version

+Future versions will be developed using modern technologies.

 ---

-# License

-Apache License 2.0

-See the LICENSE file.

----

-# Citation
+## Citation

-If you use this software in research, please cite:
+If you use this project in academic work, please cite:

 Amir Shams